bowo-prasetyo/forkbuild/README.md

 ## Current Status

-**Version 0.1.33** — Spatial Brick Placement & Stacking
+**Version 0.1.35** — Command History Persistence & Transaction Integrity

-The engine now supports a complete creation lifecycle: build in the editor, save locally, publish to the discovery index, explore worlds spatially, inspect and edit bricks directly in World View, and fork existing creations into new independent documents.
+The engine now supports durable, serializable command histories with a central `CommandRegistry`.
+Every mutation (place, move, rotate, delete, composite) can be reconstructed from JSON, enabling future features such as persistent undo stacks, replay, and collaborative operational transforms.
+The command architecture is now a first-class subsystem independent of the UI.

 ## Features